Martial Godo

 Becket Fabrice-Martial Godo (born 14 March 2003), known as Martial Godo, is a professional footballer who plays as a left winger for club Strasbourg.
-Born in England, he is a youth international for the Ivory Coast.
+Born in England, he plays for the Ivory Coast national team.

 Club career

 Godo started his professional football career at Dartford when he joined them in 2019 and progressed through the club's youth system.
 Godo moved to join Margate on a dual registration with Dartford Academy.
 He made his debut for the club, coming on as a 78th minute substitute, in a 2–1 win against Cray Wanderers on 31 August 2021.
 Godo then scored his first professional football goal, scoring the winning goal, in a 2–1 win against Enfield Town on 25 September 2021.
 He scored two consecutive goals between 27 December 2021 and 1 January 2022 against Cray Wanderers and Folkestone Invicta.
 By the time Godo departed Margate, he had made eighteen appearances, scoring three times in all competitions for the side.